 If just changing ad agencies were the best solution, most brands would be successful every 2.5 years (the average ad agency tenure).
 If just spending more money was the solution, then we would all know the price of success.

-We believe that changing a brand infused with the DNA of the target customer is the best solution.
-A solution for stealing market share.
-A great brand can level the playing field, making you more relevant to your target market and help you WIN.
+We believe that changing a brand infused with the DNA of the target customer is the best solution—a solution for stealing market share.
+A great brand can level the playing field, making you more relevant to your target market and helping you WIN.